-(updated March 2019 – see example of this method – Using the GRO Image Browse Tool )
+(updated March 2019 and January 2020 – see example of this method – Using the GRO Image Browse Tool )

 Sharing a tool I use to browse images of the Civil Birth, Marriage and Death registers on the IrishGenealogy website.
 The tool adds a selection of next / previous links to make it easier to move backwards and forwards through the images without having to manually edit the URL.
 This can be useful to help locate mis-indexed entries, or records with missing index entries.